Are Mushrooms Low FODMAP? (Yes, Oyster Mushrooms Only)

 FODMAP stacking: watch the polyols

 Mannitol is in mushrooms, but sorbitol and mannitol together show up across a lot of foods.
 Sweet potato, celery, sugar-free gum, and stone fruit all add to the polyol load.
-Avocado brings its own polyol, perseitol, which is expected to behave similarly (see our avocado post for more on that).
+Avocado brings its own polyol, perseitol, which is expected to behave similarly (see the avocado post for more on that).

 Direct swaps in the recipes you already cook